andy03kr/vncdesktop/README.md

 ### Build

-If you were able to connect without errors, you can build the project - press F7.
+If you were able to connect without errors, you can build the project - in SciTE Script Editor open vncdesktop.au3 and press F7.
 The file c:\vncdesktop\vncdesktop.exe will be created

 Create an archive in the c:\vncdesktop\build directory:
  > "c:\Program Files\7-Zip\7z.exe" a -r c:\vncdesktop\build\vncdesktop.7z c:\vncdesktop\bin c:\vncdesktop\vncdesktop.exe